Table of Contents_

 Most microwaves use a crowbar switch to protect you and your appliance from overloads.
 The microwave’s internal parts are safe, but your breaker will be tripped.
 This happens when a microwave’s power rating is too high and the appliance is plugged into the wrong wall plug type.

 A licensed electrician can help alleviate the issue, even with a range microwave oven.
 You can test this for yourself by trying other appliances in the same wall plug.
 If your breaker doesn’t trip, your issue might be the microwave.
-Check out our guide on testing a microwave transformer for other possible fixes.
+Check out our guide on testing a microwave transformer or resetting a microwave for other possible fixes.

 If you hear a loud noise while your microwave is running, your turntable motor is probably wearing out.
 Most of the time, moisture or runoff food is the culprit behind a broken turntable motor.
 Replacing a turntable motor is pretty difficult, so get a second opinion from a diagnostician before working on the microwave.